walkframe/covertable/python/README.rst

 This means a function to filter later.

-Usage is the same as `preFilter`, only the difference is the timing that it is called.
+The usage is the same as `preFilter`, only the difference is the timing of the call.
 It will delete rows not matched this function at the last.

+For this reason, the final test cases may not satisfy the factors coverage.

 Development
 ===============